 Where Do You Go to Watch?

 Priority loon chick watching locations are based on where the successful breeding loon pairs are on the lakes.
-When it becomes available, this information can be found by contacting the Squam Lakes Association and/or will be emailed to you after signing up for a shift.
+When it becomes available, this information can be found by coordinating with the Squam Lakes Association.
 Please keep these locations private to reduce the amount of visitation to these sites.
 If you have any questions, please contact Melissa Leszek, SLA's Community Engagement Coordinator, via email, or call at (603) 968-7336 x16

 If you are a trained Loon Chick Watcher, don't forget to fill out those Volunteer Logs!